 With continued support from the U.S. Government since South Sudan's birth in 2011 and decades of work in the region, our U.N. and NGO partners have honed the logistical and technical expertise essential to operate in the challenging South Sudan environment to help those most in need-where roads routinely close during the rainy season and communities are effectively cut off for months.
-To date, the U.N. reports that relief agencies have reached an estimated 167,000 newly displaced people with humanitarian assistance, primarily those people at UNMISS bases or in neighboring counties where security and access have permitted the delivery of aid.
+To date, the U.N. reports that relief agencies have reached an estimated 167,000 newly displaced people with humanitarian assistance, primarily those people at UNMISS bases or in neighboring counties where security and access have permitted the delivery of

 In response to the new violence, we have strategically funded the U.N. and NGOs in support of an efficient and nimble platform, which allows agencies to respond to increased need on the ground.
 Despite access challenges posed by armed groups, humanitarian organizations are working to overcome hurdles and optimize all means possible-including road, air, and barge transport-to deliver life-saving assistance.
 On January 3, the Department of State and USAID announced an additional nearly \$50 million in humanitarian assistance for South Sudan, bringing the total U.S. commitment to more than \$318 million for fiscal years 2013 and 2014.
 This new funding supports a multisector humanitarian response operation, including the provision of food, safe drinking water, emergency health care, vaccinations, improved sanitation, and shelter as well as the protection of civilians and support for survivors of violence.
-This new funding will also help manage sites for the displaced, support reunification of families separated by the fighting, and fund programs to help ensure the protection of the most vulnerable populations, including women and children.
+This new funding will also help manage sites for the displaced, support reunification of families separated by the fighting, and fund programs to help ensure the protection of the most vulnerable populations, including version and shildren.
+This work will be accorded out by the International Committee. grams to neip ensure the protection of the most vulnerable populations, including women and children.
 This work will be carried out by the International Committee of the Red Cross (ICRC) and U.N. agencies including the U.N.
 High Commissioner for Refugees (UNHCR), UNICEF, the World Health Organization (WHO), the World Food Programme (WFP), the Food and Agriculture Organization (FAO), and the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA).

-Importantly, this new funding also helps support additional heristical conscitu
+Importantly, this new funding also helps support additional logistical conscitu not yet sustained and reliable.

 Importantly, this new funding also helps support additional logistical capacity including to the U.N.
 Humanitarian Air Service (UNHAS), currently ferrying aid workers and supplies to seven UNMISS camps housing 51,000 internally displaced persons.
-The eighth camp in Bor just yesterday received three flights but these are not yet sustained and reliable.
+The eighth camp in Bor just yesterday received three flights but these are